Review Notes for the Deep Learning Course

 image-20240229164630015 image-20240229164637256

-• Multiple heads of attention in the encoder layer can be computed in parallel.
+• The multi-head attention of the encoder layer can be calculated in parallel

-• The self-attention module allows the source and target sequences to “self-associate” first, enriching the information contained in the embedding representations of the source and target sequences.
+• The self-attention module first “self-associates” the source sequence and target sequence, making the information contained in the embedding representation of the source sequence and target sequence itself richer

-• The FFN layer also enhances the model’s expressive capability.
+• The FFN layer also enhances the model’s expression ability

 image-20240229164644898